 I know from decades of selling, that if you really want to sell non-essentials, you must capitalize on impulse, and the surefire way to do that is to be under people’s noses.
 That’s best achieved outside, and luckily, outdoor pitches tend to be cheaper.

 Higher profits, cheaper rent, that’s WIN-WIN.

 Preparing For an Outdoor Art Fair: Final Thoughts

-There are many ways to trade.
-I prefer face-to-face.
+There are many ways to trade and most people write about trading online.
+I prefer selling face-to-face.
 I like to get up in the morning and go to work.
 I have fellow traders to chat to, and regular customers, and I get to draw.

 Not everyone will find a cheap seasonal pitch.
-Most will make do with art fairs and events which makes the decision to do outdoor events a riskier investment.
-Only you can determine what’s right for you, we all have different circumstances.
+Most artists will attend art fairs and art festivals which makes the decision to invest in outdoor art events a riskier investment.
+Only you can determine what’s right for you, we all have different resources.